 Finding strength in God, the single mom of two she returned to Brooklyn NY, Landed her first job through the help of the agency and made the decision to go back to school – this time around receiving her CASAC-T. Meeting Jeffrey Bazile was a wonderful experience and the promise of spending the rest of her life with her best friend and love of her life brought Ayana such happiness an peace, sadly Jeffery was diagnosed with stage 3 colorectal cancer and passed on just months after their beautiful wedding.

 Ayana had begun a new story – now lives in Newark NJ where she opened a Real Estate Investment Firm.
 She is living in her truth, investing in the new city she calls home and is committed to working together with her community.

 Ayana spoke to the audience about the importance of self-care especially dealing with the death of her husband and best friend.
-Through her tears she said ” you’re gonna have to learn how to be strong in your heels, love yourself as a woman, practice forgiveness and love Life regardless because it’s precious.”
+Through her tears, she said,” you’re gonna have to learn how to be strong in your heels, love yourself as a woman, practice forgiveness and love Life regardless because it’s precious.”

-Nat: what does success means to you?
+Nat: what does success mean to you?